patx/micropie/README.md

 ```

 ### **9. Deployment**
 MicroPie apps can be deployed using any ASGI server.
-For example, using Uvicorn:
+For example, using Uvicorn if our application is saved as `app.py` and our `App` subclass is assigned to the `app` variable we can run it with:
 ```bash
 uvicorn app:app --workers 4 --port 8000
 ```

 ## **Learn by Examples**
-The best way to see MicroPie in action is through the [examples folder](https://github.com/patx/micropie/tree/main/examples), which includes:
+The best way to get an idea of how MicroPie works is to see it in action!
+Check out the [examples folder](https://github.com/patx/micropie/tree/main/examples) for more advanced usage, including:
 - Template rendering
 - Custom HTTP request handling
 - File uploads
 - Serving static content with ServeStatic
 - Session usage
-- JSON requests and responses
+- JSON Requests and Responses
-- WebSocket-based chat application
+- Websockets with Socket.io
-- Async streaming
+- Async Streaming
 - Middleware
 - Form handling and POST requests
 - And more